JuliaData/DataFrames.jl/doc/sections/03_design_details.md

 ## Use Cases for DataStreams:

-We can compute many useful quantities using `DataStream`'s:
+We can compute many useful quantities using `DataStream`:

 * _Means_: `colmeans(ds)`
 * _Variances_: `colvars(ds)`